-When Can Landlords Schedule Apartment Showings?
+When Can Chicago Landlords Schedule Apartment Showings?

 Work with the current tenant to find time during their schedule if possible, and in case they need an incentive to grant more flexibility, be prepared to discuss this with them.
-Make sure that the current tenant knows their responsibility for a) cleaning the unit and b) securing any pets that may occupy the unit.
+Ensure that the current tenant knows their responsibility for a) cleaning the unit and b) securing any pets that may occupy the unit.